De-Rossi-Consulting/logisim.app/README.md

 ## Licence

 Logisim.app is licensed under the GPLv2, see [LICENSE](./LICENSE) for details.
+It is powered by CheerpJ, under the [community licence](https://cheerpj.com/docs/licensing).

+This project also contains source code from the original (Logisim)[https://sourceforge.net/projects/circuit/], included licensed under the [GPLv2](https://www.cburch.com/logisim/gpl.html).

 ## Contact